picketbox/picketbox-quickstarts/cdi-security/README.md

 This example demonstrates how to enable security for CDI Applications using PicketBox CDI extensions.

-This example uses CDI, JSF 2.0 + Richfaces 4 and JPA.
+This example uses CDI, JSF 2.0 + Richfaces 4, Bean Validation and JPA.

 Security Configuration
 -----------